 Customizing Devise

-Now, if you click on the “sign up” or “edit profile” links, you’ll notice that the user’s name attribute is missing.
-It would be nice to have users be able to specify their names when registering, so let’s fix that.
+If you click on the “sign up” or “edit profile” links, you’ll notice that the user’s name attribute is missing.
+It would be nice for users to specify their names when registering, so let’s fix that.

-Devise comes with many views built-in.
-If we would like to customize these pages, we must transfer the Devise view files into our project so we can modify them.
+Devise comes with many built-in views.
+To customize these pages, we must transfer the Devise view files into our project so we can modify them.
 Luckily, Devise has a generator to do just that:

 rails g devise:views